jonathangoc/akamai-edgeworkers/README.md

 * Respond with custom error responses, even when the origin is down.

 For more information please visit the [Akamai EdgeWorkers User Guide](https://learn.akamai.com/en-us/webhelp/edgeworkers/edgeworkers-user-guide/index.html).

+# What?
+In this repository you can find some serverless logic examples using Akamai EdgeWorkers.
+This is a good starting point if you want to play with it.
+More example can be found under the Akamai Edgeworkers Github page [here](https://github.com/akamai/edgeworkers-examples)